ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## How to implement the proposed features and how to record videos

-Welcome everyone to submit questions and new features to Cloud SRS, but please explain the real business.
+Welcome everyone to submit questions and new features to SRS Stack, but please explain the real business.

 Most friends don't know what real business is, and generally describe the implementation plan of the business.
 However, this plan may not be the most suitable, and there may even be other technical solutions that can achieve this business goal.
 Therefore, please describe the business instead of describing the technical implementation of the function or plan.